Oksana Lyniv

+Oksana Yaroslavivna Lyniv (Оксана Ярославівна Линів; born 6 January 1978) is a Ukrainian conductor, since 2022 music director of the Teatro Comunale di Bologna.
+She founded the Youth Symphony Orchestra of Ukraine in 2016.
+She conducted on 25 July 2021 the opening of the Bayreuth Festival, a new production of Der fliegende Holländer, as the first female conductor at the festival.

 Biography

 Born in Brody (then in the Ukrainian SSR), Lyniv is the daughter of two musicians and the granddaughter of a choral conductor.
 Her father is also a choral conductor.
 In her youth, she studied piano, flute, violin and singing.
 From 1992 to 1996, she studied flute and conducting at the Stanislav Liudkevych Music School in Lviv.
 She first conducted an orchestra at age 16, which aroused her interest in conducting.
 From 1996 to 2003, she was a conducting student at the Lysenko music academy in Lviv, where her teachers included Bogdan Dashak.
 During her studies, Lyniv became an assistant conductor at Lviv Opera to Myron Yusypovych.
 She became principal guest conductor of the Leopolis Chamber Symphony Orchestra in 2003.

-In 2004, Lyniv participated in the first Gustav Mahler conducting competition of the Bamberg Symphony Orchestra, and won 3rd prize.
-In 2005, she became assistant conductor to Jonathan Nott at the Bamberg Symphony Orchestra.
+In 2004, Lyniv participated in the first Gustav Mahler conducting competition of the Bamberg Symphony, and won 3rd prize.
+In 2005, she became assistant conductor to Jonathan Nott at the Bamberg Symphony.
 From 2005 to 2009, Lyniv continued her music studies at the Musikhochschule Dresden ("Carl Maria von Weber" College of Music).
 She participated in a masterclass with Ekkehard Klemm in 2007.
 She held a scholarship from the German Academic Exchange Service (DAAD), the Goethe Institute, and the Oscar and Vera Ritter Foundation.
 From 2007 to 2009, Lyniv was promoted by the "Dirigentenforum" of the German Music Council.
 She has taken further master classes in conducting with Hartmut Haenchen, Kurt Masur, Peter Gülke, Georg Fritzsch and Roland Seiffarth.

-From 2008 to 2013, Lyniv was associate chief conductor of the Odessa National Opera.
-She has worked on establishing a national youth orchestra in Ukraine.
+From 2008 to 2013, Lyniv was associate chief conductor of the Odesa National Opera.
+She has worked on establishing a national youth orchestra in Ukraine, the Youth Symphony Orchestra of Ukraine.
 Lyniv served on the conducting staff of the Bavarian State Opera, as an assistant conductor to Kirill Petrenko, from 2013 through 2017.
 Her work at the Bavarian State Opera has included conducting productions of Mirandolina (Martinů), Die Soldaten (Zimmermann), Selma Ježková (Poul Ruders), and Mauerschau (Hauke Berheide).